bagustris/disertasi-ser/s3_note.md

 - I implemented F0 based voiced segmentation for feature extraction using YAPT method with `amfm_decompy` package (now running in my PC).
 - Leaned how to convert data from tuple to 1D array (using np.flatten()), wrote blog post about it.
 - Obtained signature from Akagi-sensei for MSP-Impro database, and forward it tu TU Dallas.
-- Plan for tomorrow: run BSLTM from obtained feature today.
+- Plan for tomorrow: run BSLTM from obtained feature today --> write result on WASPAA.